saboyagustavo/fullstack-bootcamp/module02/practical-work2/README.md

 ### Activities

-1.  - [ ] download estados.json and cidades.json from the [this link](https://github.com/felipefdl/cidades-estados-brasil-json);
+1.  -   [x] download estados.json and cidades.json from [this link](https://github.com/felipefdl/cidades-estados-brasil-json);

 2.  -   [ ] Create a function that writes an "UF.json" for each state.
 3.  -   [ ] Create a function that pass the "UF" as argument and reads the corresponding UF.json, returning the amount of cities from that state.

 ## Rules